Try @eslint-react/kit@beta

 This is essential for combining a collector's visitor with your own inspection logic.

-The second argument passed to the RuleDefinition function is a structured Kit object:
+The second argument passed to the RuleFunction function is a structured RuleToolkit object:

 kit